takinoy/zen-gtk-themes/README.md

 Specific settings for libreoffice :
 Using small scrollbars in libreoffice 3.* cause sheet Tabs too small.
-To fix the scrollbar width for libreoffice you have two options :
+To fix the scrollbar width for libreoffice you have tree options :
- - Run the script "libreoffice.rc"
-add the following command in the application launcher :
+ - add the following command in the application launcher :
-# bash -c 'GTK2_RC_FILES=$HOME/.themes/Zen/gtk-2.0/apps/libreoffice.rc application-command'
+# bash -c 'GTK2_RC_FILES=$HOME/.themes/Zen/gtk-2.0/apps/libreoffice.rc application-command' --> run the patch "libreoffice.rc"
+ - run the script libreoffice-patch.sh (use it with care) :
+ # cd <package-directory>
+ # chmod +x libreoffice-patch.sh
+ # ./libreoffice-patch.sh
+ This script will add customs application launchers for libreoffice in .local/share/applications.
+You can remove the generated files libreoffice-* safely.
- - edit Zen/gtk-2.0/gtkrc and change value of "GtkScrollbar::slider-width" from "12" to "14"
+ - edit Zen/gtk-2.0/gtkrc and change value of "GtkScrollbar::slider-width" from "11" to "14".
 see also :
 http://urukrama.wordpress.com/2008/07/13/setting-a-custom-gtk-theme-for-specific-applications/